Facilities & Resources

-Located on the 7th Floor of the Medical Center, the Level IV NICU recently expanded from 45 to 51 beds.
-Also available are two separate family suites that parents may care for their infant prior to discharge.
+Located on the 7th Floor of the Medical Center, the Level IV NICU currently has 52 beds.
+Also available are two separate family suites that parents may care for their infant before discharge.

 - High-Frequency Oscillatory & Jet ventilation, inhaled nitric oxide, NAVA, and noninvasive ventilation.

-- One of the first hospitals in the state to offer Therapeutic Hypothermia treatment to neonates.
+- One of the first hospitals in the state to offer Therapeutic Hypothermia therapy to neonates.

 - Neuro-NICU multidisciplinary team available (first in Virginia) for all patients with brain injury.